ahobsonsayers/Marlin/README.md

     - Under `[env:STM32F103RC_bigtree]` or the selected variant
       - Delete `Adafruit NeoPixel` from `lib_ignore`

-- In Configuration.h &rarr; (These should be set by the copied config files)
+- In Configuration.h &rarr; (These should all be set by the copied config files)

   - Ensure:
     - `#define SERIAL_PORT` &rarr; `2`
     - `#define SERIAL_PORT_2` &rarr; `-1`